PSL 2019 – 8 Matches in Pakistan Confirmed

 The second season of PSL had seen the final hosted in Pakistan (in Lahore) and then the third season saw three playoff games including the final in the country.
 Karachi had hosted the final last season.

-Islamabad United will enter the fourth season of the Pakistan Super League as defending champions after they won the 2018 title by beating the Peshawar Zalmi in the final of the competition that was played at the National Stadium in Karachi.
+Islamabad United will enter the fourth season as defending champions after they won the 2018 title by beating the Peshawar Zalmi in the final of the competition that was played at the National Stadium in Karachi.

-For the fourth season of the Pakistan Super League, there’s a possibility that 14 matches would be played in Pakistan at Karachi, Lahore and even Rawalpindi could be used to host some of the games.
-What would be most interesting to see is how many matches in the PSL 2019 are hosted in Pakistan – this number was 0 in 2016, 1 in 2017 and 3 in 2018.
+For the fourth season, earlier there was a possibility that 14 matches would be played in Pakistan at Karachi, Lahore and even Rawalpindi could be used to host some of the games.
+However, the final figure has been restricted tor eight – this number was 0 in 2016, 1 in 2017 and 3 in 2018.
 There is also a chance that a seventh team would be included in the PSL based out of FATA, Sialkot or Faisalabad.
 Here’s how you can buy PSL tickets for 2019.

 What happened in the Earlier Seasons